A Guide to Software Development: Definition, Types, Processes, and Methodologies

 An MVP (Minimum Viable Product) is introduced to the market, and further features are added depending on customer input.
 We obtain vital information on how to improve whether our initial product is a failure or a success.

 DevOps is a software development technique that integrates the approaches of software development (Dev) and IT operations (Ops) as part of the software development lifecycle (SDLC).
-DevOps is a technique for software development and a collection of activities that complement an organization’s culture.
+It is a technique for software development and a collection of activities that complement an organization’s culture.

 Observability has become critical for modern software development as microservice architecture and cloud-native programming have grown in popularity.
 DevOps is a set of strategies and technologies aimed at improving an organization’s capacity to provide applications and services more quickly to better serve consumers and compete in the market.